isaacfediw/Hackathon-2025/README.md

 - Plug the USB-A into a USB-A receptacle (I recommend a computer port for ease)
 - Firmly press the button

 It's that simple!
-The code is precompiled onto the ESPs and does not need to be run again.
+The code is precompiled onto the ESPs and does not need to be run to use the project.

 ## Expected Outcome
 After the button is pressed for a moment, the router will turn off (indicated by the blue leds).